Freak Brandt goal sinks Hoffenheim as Dortmund go three points clear

 Emil Forsberg, who assisted Werner's effort, doubled Leipzig's lead in the 40th minute.

-Frankfurt's Djibril Sow scored a 61st minute screamer to give the visitors hope, but Leipzig held on to leapfrog Freiburg into fourth.
+Frankfurt's Djibril Sow scored a fine 61st minute goal to give the visitors hope, but Leipzig held on to leapfrog Freiburg into fourth.

-Werner said his team "deserved to win" after "a really strong first half" and revealed only now has he fully recovered from the syndesmosis injury which kept him out of the World Cup.
+Werner said his team deserved to win after "a really strong first half" and revealed only now has he fully recovered from the ankle ligament injury which kept him out of the World Cup.

 "I'm pain-free after my injury.
 I am no longer restricted, which makes a big difference."